MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 - Software load balancer (if deployed or deployed and configured).
 - Gateway (if deployed or deployed and configured).

-After removing these, you can remove the NC.
+After removing the above, you can remove the NC from the SDN fabric.
 Use the following sequence for the NC removal procedure:

 ## Remove the VM networks
 **Note**:  Ensure that no VMs or NICs are connected to the VM networks that you want to remove.